 This recipe is a super easy and great way to enhance a very popular fish – salmon.
-I used wild Atlantic Salmon and baked the entire filet altogether because it makes a really great presentation.
+We used wild Atlantic Salmon and baked the entire filet altogether because it makes a really great presentation.

 The salmon needs to be cooked no longer than 20 minutes, otherwise, it will be overcooked.
 If you are making this recipe with smaller fillets take the cooking time down a few minutes.
-You can use other fishes such as seabass, or tilapia for this recipe and it will be as delicious.
+You can use other fishes such as sea bass or tilapia for this recipe and it will be as delicious.

 You can serve this dish with a side of roasted cauliflowers or any other low carb vegetable.

 Wash the salmon and preheat the oven to 300 degrees F. Pat the fish dry with paper towel.

 Drizzle the fish with olive oil and season with salt and pepper.
 Place the fish on a baking sheet.

 Mix together all of the tapenade ingredients in a blender until grated (not smooth).